Tornadoes, damaging winds possible in Raleigh, Sandhills areas Wednesday

-A Severe Thunderstorm Warning has been issued for Wake, Cumberland, Chatham, Harnett, Johnston, and Lee counties until 5 p.m.
+A Severe Thunderstorm Warning has been issued for Edgecombe, Halifax and Nash counties until 6:15 p.m.

 A Severe Thunderstorm Watch is also in effect for counties in central North Carolina, up through Virginia and into Maryland.